STATE OF NEW YORK

-OGC Op.
-No. 11-01-02
+OGC Opinion No. 11-01-02

 The Office of General Counsel issued the following opinion on January 5, 2011 representing the position of the New York State Insurance Department.

-RE: Proposed Payment by an Insurance Agent to an Unlicensed Person
+Re: Proposed Payment by an Insurance Agent to an Unlicensed Person

 Questions Presented: